Expedition Peru: Trek of the Andean Bear

-Nashville Zoo will officially open its newest exhibit, Expedition Peru: Trek of the Andean Bear, with a ribbon cutting celebration, sponsored by Middle Tennessee Honda Dealers.
-The event will include a variety of animals and announcements from Zoo officials.
+Nashville Zoo officially opened its newest exhibit, Expedition Peru: Trek of the Andean Bear, on March 15, with a ribbon cutting celebration sponsored by Middle Tennessee Honda Dealers.

-The addition of Andean bears will mark the first time this species has ever been housed at Nashville Zoo at Grassmere in its entire 21-year history.
+The addition of Andean bears marks the first time this species has ever been housed at Nashville Zoo at Grassmere in its entire 21-year history.

-From the moment guests step into this new feature, they will be enveloped in an authentic, indigenous village featuring a Peruvian lodge, courtyard with seating areas, lush vegetation and beautiful wood, stone and metalwork.
+From the moment guests step into this new feature, they are enveloped in an authentic, indigenous village featuring a Peruvian lodge, courtyard with seating areas, lush vegetation and beautiful wood, stone and metalwork.

-Outside this facility, guests will have the opportunity to observe through side viewing areas and even watch a keeper train the bears up close.
+Outside this facility, guests have the opportunity to observe the bears through side viewing areas and can even watch a keeper train the bears up close.

-Similar to the boelen's python exhibit in the men's restroom in Entry Village, the Andean village women's restroom will feature a floor-to-ceiling exhibit of cotton-top tamarins, a primate species indigenous to South America.
+Similar to the boelen's python exhibit in the men's restroom in Entry Village, the Andean village women's restroom features a floor-to-ceiling exhibit of cotton-top tamarins, a primate species indigenous to South America.

 The Peruivian village not only includes Andean bears, but is also the home of pudu (the world’s smallest deer), guinea pigs and fresh water stingrays.